QTNano/Cluster-Assembler/README.md

 ```
 Executing this command will generate a new Anaconda virtual environment equipped with all the dependencies needed to run the Cluster-Assembler toolbox.

+Installing Cluster-Assembler with Anaconda is straightforward and takes just a few minutes on a regular computer.
 ---

 ## Execution